 Slow Cooker AIP Pork Carnitas

 I hope you see what variety of meat, vegetables, textures, and flavors are possible on the Autoimmune Protocol diet.
 These recipes are tried and true in my house, and I’m sure they will be in yours too.
-If you need inspiration on what to put on your menu plan when beginning the Autoimmune Protocol, start with these Top 5 Autoimmune Protocol Dinners!
+If you need inspiration for what to put on your menu plan when beginning the Autoimmune Protocol, start with these Top 5 AIP Dinner Recipes!

 Do you like variety at dinner time too?
 Or are you more comfortable rotating between a few tried and true dishes?